dannywuwu/dannywuwu/README.md

 <br />

-My name is Danny Wu and I am currently a second-year Software Engineering student at the University of Waterloo.
+Currently a second-year Software Engineering student at the University of Waterloo.
-Besides playing with software, I fancy meeting new people and enjoy the taste of red bean.
+Besides playing with software, I fancy meeting new people and enjoying the taste of red bean.

 <br />